jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 ### Preparing training data

 After loading data into DocArray `DocumentArray`, we can prepare documents for training.
-Finetuner will do the most challenging work for you, all you need to do is to:
+Finetuner will do the most challenging work for you, all you need to do is:

 1. Assign a label into each `Document` named `finetuner_label` as its class name.
 2. Perform pre-processing for the document.
-In this case, we load the image from URI, normalize the image and reshape the image from `H, W, C` to `C, H W` will `C` is the color channel of the image.
+In this case, we load the image from URI, normalize the image and reshape it from `H, W, C` to `C, H W` will `C` is the color channel of the image.

 ```python